Morning, Thursday, 6th December 2018

-With a range of policy initiatives in development, delegates will consider practicalities, priorities and options for reducing plastic waste - including the proposed ban on single-use plastics products such as plastic cups, plates and cutlery, the potential impact of a plastic bottle deposit return scheme and options for wider measures that could incentivise progress.
+With a range of policy initiatives in development, delegates will consider practicalities and priorities for reducing plastic waste and incentivising progress - including the proposed ban on single-use plastics products across the European Union market, such as plastic plates, cutlery and straws; the consultation on the impact of a single-use plastic ban by the UK Government; the potential impact of a plastic bottle deposit return scheme, and the Government consultation later this year on reforming retail plastic bag charges.

 Delegates will also examine latest thinking on improving recycling rates - looking at developments in adopting new technologies, notable examples of innovation and best practice, and potential outcomes from the government consultation on measures to help local authorities enforce the duty of care on household waste.

 With the Government expected to publish its resources and waste strategy later this year, further sessions consider issues around extended producer responsibility, supply chains, long-term behavioural change and wider environmental implications, as well as the opportunities for the UK Plastics Pact to develop a circular economy for plastics.